Introduction

 Early Life

 His mother was his first teacher and he had tutors in Paris and Hamburg.
-However, it was Carl Friedrich Zelter whom he studied counterpoint and composition with that impacted his career.
+However, it was Carl Friedrich Zelter whom he studied counterpoint and composition that impacted his career.
 Zelter was an admirer of Bach.

 Mendelssohn established himself as a musical child prodigy.
 At the age of nine, he made his first public debut in a Chamber Music concert.
 He wrote around 12 symphonies between the ages of 12 and 14.
 Many of these works were kept in the Prussian State Library in Berlin but sadly a lot of these works went missing during World War II.
 Felix performed many private concerts at the family home with an orchestra entertaining wealthy people who visited his parents.